 This is best explained with an example.

 A user signs into Fabrikam's web app.
 The standard login gives to this user the ability to interact with their API and fetch the users account list.
-This means that the Access Token that the client receives after the user authentication contains a scope like
+This means that the Access Token that the application receives after the user authentication contains a scope like

 Now the user wishes to transfer funds from one account to another, which is deemed a high-value transaction.
 In order to perform this action, the API requires the scope

-The solution is that the client performs another authentication call, but this time it requests the required scope.
+The solution is that the application performs another authentication call, but this time it requests the required scope.
 The browser redirects to Auth0 and a rule is used to challenge the user to authenticate with MFA since a high-value scope was requested.

 Once the user successfully authenticates with MFA, a new Access Token which includes the high-value scope is generated and sent.
 The application will pass the Access Token to the API which will discard it after verification, thereby treating it like a single-use token.